A comprehensive worksheet to audit your entire sales operating system, from lead handling through close and post-sale handoff.

 This audit gives you the map.
 The diagnostic gives you the plan.

-If you found multiple pillars with serious gaps, a Sales Operating System Diagnostic will walk through each finding, identify root causes, map dependencies between the pillars, and produce a prioritized remediation plan with specific next actions and timelines.
+If you found multiple pillars with serious gaps, a Sales Operating System Diagnostic will walk through each finding, identify root causes, map dependencies between the pillars (for example, CRM problems that are actually process problems in disguise), and produce a prioritized remediation plan with specific actions, owners, and timelines.